 - Chief of Hematology and Oncology and Chief of Service – Lincoln Medical Center

 - Co-Director of Oncology – Brookdale University Hospital and Medical Center

 - Affiliated with NYC Health + Hospitals Corporation

 He is certified in Internal Medicine and Medical Oncology, obtained the Hematology certification, has an MBA and Board Certification in Quality Assurance and Utilization review, and has medical legal experience.

-He is the first author of over 30 academic articles, chapters, and books relating to various topics in hematology and oncology.
+He is the first author of over 30 academic articles, chapters, and books on various hematology and oncology topics.
 Adding to his experience are his developing and running of two clinical research programs, a non-profit educational institution, and a consulting group.